Varicose & Spider Veins Treatment Sydney

-Until now, treating varicose and spider veins was a lengthy and painful process with needles or other invasive treatments.
+Until now, treating varicose and spider veins in Sydney was a lengthy and painful process with needles or other invasive treatments.
 Now, using the new combined technologies of the VascuLight system, unsightly leg veins of all types can be treated as simply, non-invasively, and successfully.

 What type of leg veins can be treated?

-Varicose veins, usually the deeper blue veins, need different treatment from the discolored clusters (known as Spider Veins) that are near the skin surface.
+Varicose veins, usually the deeper blue veins, need different treatment from the discoloured clusters (known as Spider Veins) that are near the skin surface.
 For this reason, the VascuLight system is equipped with two different light technologies.
 Your doctor may use either one or both, depending on your veins.
 Fortunately, there is now an effective noninvasive treatment for most cases.

 What technology is used for deeper, blue veins?

 The laser component of the VascuLight system is used to treat larger, deeper veins (i.e. reticular veins).
 These veins respond to the precise energy level and wavelength of the light that is used.
-The small spot of laser light travels through the skin and is absorbed by the blood within the vein, on the basis of its color.
+The small spot of laser light travels through the skin and is absorbed by the blood within the vein, on the basis of its colour.

 The resulting heat coagulates or clots the blood and destroys the function of the vein.
 This process does not affect any of the surrounding tissue.
 Over time, the vein will be absorbed by the body and will disappear from sight.